 So what are you waiting for?
 With endless options for things to do, there’s no time to waste!
 Hop on the W train just a few stops over the Queensboro Bridge, and get ready to navigate the neighborhood like a true local.
-Discover my insider’s guide to the best things to do in Astoria, Queens.
+Discover my insider’s guide to fun things to do, must-visit restaurants, and best hotels in Astoria, Queens.

 Eat your heart out Central Park, Queens has the best green space in New York City.
-Sitting on the edge of the East River between the Triborough Bridge and Hell Gate Bridge, Astoria Park is the perfect spot to find a bench and soak in the views.
+Sitting on the edge of the East River between the Triborough Bridge and Hell Gate Bridge, Astoria Park is the perfect spot to find a bench and soak in the views of the New York City skyline.
 At the heart of the park is the pool, where the Olympic Trials for the U.S. Swim and Diving Teams took place in the summer of 1936.
 Today it remains one of the few operating public pools in the city.

 If I were still living in Astoria, I wouldn’t tell you about Piccola Venezia because I’d want it to remain my best-kept secret.
 This hidden gem represents everything that’s great about the neighborhood: great people, authentic food, and diverse culture.
 You can’t go wrong with anything on their extensive menu, but the Osso Bucco is a personal favorite.
 Extra points for ordering in Italian, or at least toasting with ‘Saluti!’
 Befriend the waiters, and they may even let you try a taste of their homemade grappa.